CCBDA-UPC/Assignments-2020/Lab09.md

 - A different protocol (for example, from https://example.com to http://example.com)

+To solve this, open the API Gateway console.
+Select the `serverless-controller` item and, using the drop down menu "Actions", Enable CORS.

  <p align="center"><img src="./images/Lab09-CORS-API.png" alt="S3 public access" title="S3 public access"/></p>

 After you enable CORS support on your resource, you must deploy or redeploy the API for the new settings to take effect.